Since taking over the helm as the Head Coach of the Nashville

 Knoxville and is excited to work with the Blue Group.

-Stephanie is entering her first season with
+Stephanie is entering her second season

-transferred to Vanderbilt as a sophomore and swam under Jeremy
+then transferred to Vanderbilt as a sophomore and swam under Jeremy

 Organ for her remaining 3 seasons.
 She graduated in May 2012

 with a degree in Studio Art and Managerial Studies and is staying